theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/run-an-extraction.md

 In the *xu.exe* tab the log of the command-line tool is displayed.

 #### Output

+In the *Output* tab the results of the extraction are displayed.
+This option is only available for the following destinations:
+- Web Service CSV
+- Web Service JSON
+- Microsoft SQL Server
+- Alteryx
+- SQL Server Reporting Services
+- QlikSense&QlikView

+![Run-Extraction-Output](/img/content/xu/xu_run_extraction_output.png){:class="img-responsive"}

+**Limit the number of displayed rows**<br>
-In the *Output* tab the extraction result is displayed to a maximum amount of 500 rows.
+In the *Output* tab the extraction results are displayed to a maximum amount of 500 rows.
 The number of rows to be displayed can be changed using the **Display rows from line** boxes.

-![Run-Extraction-Output](/img/content/xu/xu_run_extraction_output.png){:class="img-responsive"}
+**Filter Results**<br>
+To filter the results, enter filter values above the columns of the results and click **[Display]**.<br>
+To undo the filtering, click **[Clear search]**, followed by **[Display]**.

 ### Buttons (5)
 Run the extraction with **[Run]**, abort it with **[Abort]** and close the window with **[Close]**.